What Are the Elements of Poetry?

 Students will develop an overall appreciation for the genre of poetry, as well as develop active reading, listening and critical thinking skills through the understanding that all literature can be explained, interpreted, and delivered differently.

-- Students: Notebook to keep important "Elements of Poetry" vocabulary
+- Student notebooks to record important "Elements of Poetry" vocabulary

 Set Up and Prepare